SlashStars1/madmacros/README.md

 ![image](https://github.com/SlashStars1/madmacros/assets/126016850/8e74d473-b8dd-4759-b9ac-5c1be623f25c)

-The csv nutrition tables used were from Ryan Ashcraft's git repo "restaurant-nutrition-data"!
+- The csv nutrition tables used were from Ryan Ashcraft's git repo "restaurant-nutrition-data"!
+- All the images are from Pexels